Technobabies/meli-ecommerce-front/README.md

 | Backend | [Meli E-Commerce Orders API (Spring Boot)](https://github.com/your-backend-link) |

 ---
+### Payment Validation (Cart)

+The Shopping Cart page includes a credit card payment form with basic client-side validation:

+- Card number: numeric input only, 16 digits.
+- CVV: numeric input only, 3–4 digits.
+- Expiration date: month between 1 and 12, year not in the past.
+- All fields are required.

+No real payments are processed — this module only validates the data entered by the user on the frontend.
 ## 📦 Installation

 Clone the repository and install dependencies: